 Clean them as soon as they come in with a clean, soft cloth or a baby's toothbrush.
 Clean the teeth at least once a day.
 It's best to clean them right before bedtime.

 At about age 2 (or sooner if a dentist or doctor suggests it) you should start putting fluoride toothpaste on your child's toothbrush.
-Use only a pea-sized drop of toothpaste about as big as this -
+Use only a tiny bit of toothpaste, no bigger than a grain of rice.